House of Metal

-House Of Metal is a Metal festival in Umeå, Sweden, which was conducted for the first time on 16–17 February 2007.
+House of Metal is a metal music festival in Umeå, Sweden, that was conducted for the first time on 16–17 February 2007.

 HoM has three different stages for bands of varying size and as well as an additional stage for cover bands.
 Every year appear about 25 bands from Sweden and the rest of the world.

 The 14th edition of House of Metal festival will be at Umeå Folkets Hus, 28-29 February 2020.